- Threats against small businesses

-But there are many ways to identify and document vulnerabilities.
-A large enterprise is likely to use numerous automated systems to monitor their servers, end user devices, and other systems for vulnerabilities, but the types and details of these systems will be unique to each enterprise.
+However, there are many ways to identify and document vulnerabilities.
+A large enterprise is likely to use numerous automated systems to monitor their servers, end-user devices, and other systems for vulnerabilities, but the types and details of these systems will be unique to each enterprise.

 NIST has recognized the need for more CSF guidance for small businesses, and they’ve responded in several ways.
 For example, they’ve established a CSF resources page for small and medium-sized businesses.
 They’ve also published Getting Started with the NIST Cybersecurity Framework: A Quick Start Guide specifically to help small businesses with CSF implementation.